FelixOnline/v2/content/articles/2010-11-25-dont-be-a-james-blunt.md

 subtitle: >
   Don’t be a James Blunt...
 date: "2010-11-25 21:38:43 +0000"

 # Attributes from Felix Online V1
 id: "442"
 old_path: /comment/442/dont-be-a-james-blunt-
 aliases:
  - /comment/442/dont-be-a-james-blunt-
+imported: true
+comments:
+ - Somewhat reminiscent of the Hoffs claims that he was to thank for the end of the Cold War But who are we to doubt the HoffI find it a bit sad that there is no photo of me hanging on the walls in the Berlin Museum at Checkpoint Charliehttpnewsbbccouk1hi3465301stmThats more than snesible Thats a great postfcdxKz  fzmsrdadcmom

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - rjc409

+# Homepage control params
 headline: true
 featured: true